Thermal Hall conductivity near field-suppressed magnetic order in a Kitaev-Heisenberg model: Additional information on calculations

-The accuracy of matrix product state (MPS) calculations requires enhancing the bond dimension $\chi$ and reducing the Trotter step size $\Delta\beta$ used in W-II approximation \cite{time_evolution_zaletel}.
-Figure \ref{fig:convergence} shows the $\kappa_{xy}/T$ (in the Kitaev limit as well as for the $J$-$K$ model) as a function of the Trotter step size.
-Calculations in the Kitaev limit typically require larger $\chi$ and smaller $\Delta\beta$ compared to the Heisenberg-perturbed cases that we studied.
-It is evident from Fig. \ref{fig:convergence} that fine-graining the Trotter steps from $0.04$ to $0.02$ does not affect the expectation values, while in the Kitaev limit we still see some sensitivity, especially at lower field values.
-We observed that for the bond dimensions that we work with ($\chi=400$ and $600$), Trotter errors are the main limitation on accuracy.
-For this reason, we limit our calculations in the Kitaev limit to fields greater than $h/K=0.03.$
+The accuracy of matrix product state (MPS) calculations depends on enhancing the bond dimension $\chi$ and reducing the Trotter step size $\Delta\beta$ used in W-II approximation \cite{time_evolution_zaletel}.
+Figure \ref{fig:convergence} shows $\kappa_{xy}/T$ in the Kitaev limit for two different values of the bond dimension $\chi$.
+Calculations in and near the boundary of ITO phase typically require larger $\chi$ and smaller $\Delta\beta$.
+However we have reduced the $\Delta\beta=0.02$ to the lowest of our reach and looked at the convergence with increasing bond dimension.
+For $h/K=0.025$ which is near the topological phase boundary, the peak of $\kappa_{xy}/T$ overshoots the expected half-quantized value but the overshooting reduces upon increasing the bond dimension.
+For $h/K=0.035,$ $\kappa_{xy}/T$ has clearly converged with respect to increasing $\chi.$

+Table \ref{tab:gap} shows the temperature $T^{*}$ at which $\kappa_{xy}/T$ peaks, which we find lies well with in the bulk gap $\Delta_{\text{bulk}}$.
+This indicates dominance of edge modes to the thermal Hall response in our model. \\